wp732/ssc_assignment_1/docs/assignment4_readme.txt

 	poetry export -f requirements.txt --output requirements.txt

 # Add a .gitignore as we don't care about preserving these package level files in GitHub
+# since we already preserve the package level pyproject.toml.

 	cat<<EOF > .gitignore
 	requirements.txt